raspberrypilearning/butterfly-garden/en/step_1.md

 ## Introduction

 Watching nature is a brilliant way to relax but wildlife doesn’t always come along when you want it to.
-In this project you’ll make a Butterfly Garden where each butterfly flies in exactly the pattern you tell it to.
+In this project you’ll make a Butterfly garden where each butterfly flies in exactly the pattern you tell it to.

 ### What you will make